lily-osp/AutoThrottleNG/docs/examples.md

 3. **Edge Case Testing**: Test extreme conditions and error scenarios
 4. **Long-term Testing**: Verify stability over extended periods

-These examples provide a solid foundation for understanding and implementing AutoThrottleNG in real-world applications, with clear progression from basic concepts to advanced implementations.
+These examples provide a foundation for understanding and implementing AutoThrottleNG in real-world applications, with clear progression from basic concepts to advanced implementations.
 The modification guides and best practices ensure successful adaptation to specific project requirements.